 These session plans use Happy: A Children’s Book of Mindfulness by Nicola Edwards, illustrated by Katie Hickey ( Little Tiger Press Group ) to introduce early years children to the concept of mindfulness.
-The session plans can be delivered through a mixture of online sessions and home learning ideas.
+The session plans can be delivered through a mixture of sessions in your setting and home learning ideas.

 - To introduce mindfulness to early years children in an age appropriate way through use of a picture book.